frankkramer-lab/aucmedi/docs/getstarted/status.md

 - [ ] Support for AutoML via CLI and Docker
 - [ ] Examples for AutoML
 - [ ] Documentation for AutoML
-- [ ] Integration of bagging and stacking pipelines for utilizing ensemble learning techniques
 - [ ] Publication